Fabrice-Montfort/ezSpeech_ANE/README.md

 A sample project for Flex is available in the "example" folder.

-For a full version without toasts shwing "EZSPEECH DEMO", please visit the product page and buy a licence.
+For a full version without toasts showing "EZSPEECH DEMO", please visit the product page and buy a licence.

 <a href="http://fabricemontfort.com/product/ezspeech-ane-air-native-extension/">Get more info and pricing</a>